stafiprotocol/developer/docs/architecture/cosmoslsd.md

 ### Validator Selector

-Under normal circumstances, the validator is determined by the project administrator, and the project or developer can also choose the advanced service Validator Selector, which selects the optimal validator according to the validator selection algorithm developed by StaFi team.
+Under normal circumstances, the validator is determined by the project administrator, and the project or developer can also choose the advanced service Validator Selector, which selects the optimal validator according to the validator selection algorithm developed by 61 Lab.

 One solution is to implement an on-chain contract to run the validator's select strategy.
 The relay is to initiate the update after a certain interval.
 This solution will be more convenient for AppChains which has a few validators.